 The jury may find wholly against you and decline to offer you any portion of the money you’re seeking in damages.
-They may also find that you deserve some compensation, but not the entire amount that you’re seeking.
-In some cases, the jury may find that your child and your family are entitled to all of the damages that you’re seeking and may hand out the entire award.
+They may also find that you deserve some compensation but not the entire amount you seek.
+In some cases, the jury may find that your child and your family are entitled to all the damages you’re seeking and may hand out the entire award.

-There is also a chance that the institution or doctor that you’re suing will want to settle with you.
-This means that they offer you a sum of money in exchange for your not pursuing the case any further.
+There is also a chance that the institution or doctor you’re suing will want to settle with you.
+This means they offer you money in exchange for not pursuing the case further.
 If this happens, your attorney will help you to negotiate an appropriate sum.
 Be aware, however, that the other party may not offer enough to make it worth your while to settle.
-If they do offer a settlement, it’s probably because they believe that you have a good chance of winning and they’re trying to cut their losses by avoiding the fees associated with going to court.
+If they do offer a settlement, it’s probably because they believe that you have a good chance of winning, and they’re trying to cut their losses by avoiding the fees associated with going to court.

-If your attorney believes that you have a good case, see if they’ll work on contingency.
-A cerebral palsy lawyer who works on contingency does not get paid unless they actually win a settlement or a jury award for your family.
-You can find a Dallas cerebral palsy attorney willing to meet with you for free, in most cases, as this is part of a contingency agreement and they need to meet you to determine if you have a case.
+If your attorney believes you have a good case, see if they’ll work on contingency.
+A cerebral palsy lawyer who works on contingency does not get paid unless they actually win a settlement or a jury award for her family.
+You can find a Dallas cerebral palsy attorney willing to meet with you for free, in most cases, as this is part of a contingency agreement, and they need to meet you to determine if you have a case.